nehasehgal18/Stress_Detection/README.md

 > ⚠️ **Note:** This project uses your computer’s webcam for real-time facial emotion detection and must be run locally.

 ---
+Download Dataset from kaggle : https://www.kaggle.com/datasets/msambare/fer2013
+After downloading, you will have a zip file, extract it, and copy the location of that folder in section-2 of the code.

 ## 🚀 Features